ananya-agarwal/Vision-360/README.md

 ## Challenge
 <ul>
 <li>It can be difficult to design comfortable-fitting headphones.
 Product design engineers must be able to create products that are comfortable for a large number of people while keeping manufacturing costs low.</li>
+<li> The testing was done in a very simple environment.
+Predicted results could vary if the environmental conditions change such room brightness.
+This requires further examination.</li>
 </ul>

 ## Conclusion